NeuroTechX/learn.neurotechedu.com/pages/introtoneuroscience.md

 # The Nervous System
 The human nervous system is an extensive network of specialized cells that allow us to perceive, understand and act on the world around us.
 Neurons are the main functional unit of this network.
 They can generate electrical signals to quickly transmit information over long distances and pass them on to many other neurons.
 Glial cells support this network by cleaning, regulating, protecting, healing and insulating the neurons and their connections.

-At the core of the nervous system, with the largest collection of neurons and over 100 trillion connections, is the human brain.
+At the core of the nervous system, with over 100 trillion connections, is the human brain.
 Messages are relayed to the brain via the spinal cord, which runs down through the back and contains threadlike nerves that branch out to every organ and body part.

 The nervous system is separated in two classes: the central and peripheral nervous systems.